 If you’re really not on a budget, make that a bistecca alla fiorentina – a T-boke steak simply seasoned with salt, pepper and some olive oil.
 If you like meat at all, this is your cena right there.

 As you’ve already experienced all day long, everything in Florence is about your piazza – and so is nightlife.
 While there are some clubs around, it’s much more fun to buy a bottle of wine and mingle with the locals, for example in Piazza Santo Spirito.

-End your day at Kitsch, a Florence favourite bar that lives up to it’s name with it’s corny interior, but makes up for that by serving good reasonably prized drinks.
+End your day at Kitsch, Florence’s favourite bar that lives up to its name with its corny interior, but makes up for that by serving good reasonably priced drinks.

-Florence doesn’t offer great public transportation, but you couldn’t care less.
-All the ways indicated in the itinerary can easily be done by walking.
+– Florence doesn’t offer great public transportation, but you couldn’t care less.
+All the ways indicated in the itinerary can easily be traversed by walking.
 For an even more local experience, rent out some bikes at your hotel and ride your way through the cobblestone streets.